KISQ

-KISQ (98.1 FM) is a commercial radio station licensed to San Francisco, California.
-It broadcasts a soft adult contemporary radio format, known as "The Breeze," and is owned by iHeartMedia, Inc. The radio studios and offices are in the SoMa district of San Francisco.
+KISQ (98.1 FM) is a commercial radio station licensed to San Francisco.
+It broadcasts a soft adult contemporary radio format, known as "The Breeze", and is owned by iHeartMedia.
+The radio studios and offices are in the SoMa district of San Francisco.

 KISQ has an effective radiated power (ERP) of 75,000 watts.
 The transmitter is on Wolfback Ridge Road in Sausalito, California, within the Golden Gate National Recreation Area.
 KISQ broadcasts using HD Radio technology.
 The station also has booster stations on 98.1 MHz in Concord and Pleasanton.

 History

 KAFE

-98.1 FM first signed on the air on July 17, 1958 as KAFE, with a classical music format.
+The station first signed on the air on July 17, 1958, as KAFE, with a classical music format.
 KAFE was owned and built by engineer Dan Solo, who had previously worked at KRE (1400 AM, now KVTO).
 Saying that automation made operating a station cheaper, he applied for a license in 1957.

 Solo's first proposed transmitter site, a 50 ft tower at his home, wound up violating a zoning ordinance, and KAFE signed on from a site atop Grizzly Peak.
 Solo sold his station to Hal Cox in 1959; Cox relocated the tower to Sausalito.

 KABL-FM

 In 1965, the McLendon-Pacific Corporation acquired KAFE and paired it with its existing station, KABL (960 AM, now KNEW).
 KABL-FM featured a beautiful music/easy listening format.
 It played quarter hour sweeps of mostly instrumental cover versions of popular songs, as well as Broadway and Hollywood show tunes.
-The call sign KABL stood for "cable cars," a San Francisco attraction.
+The call sign KABL stood for "cable cars", a San Francisco attraction.
 The station often played the sound effect of the bell from a cable card when identifying itself.

 By the early 1990s, the format had given way to soft adult contemporary, and competed directly with KOIT, which had successfully made the same transition a few years earlier.
 The format was a modest success, although it was unable to overcome KOIT's dominance in the ratings.
-On March 15, 1993, KABL-FM re-branded as "B98", and transitioned to a mainstream AC format focused on hit songs from the 80s and 90s, placing the station between soft AC KOIT and hot AC KIOI.
+On March 15, 1993, KABL-FM re-branded as "B98", and transitioned to a mainstream AC format focused on hit songs from the 1980s and 1990s, placing the station between soft AC KOIT and hot AC KIOI.
 The move did little to improve the station's ratings.

 KBGG

 On February 14, 1994, KABL-FM switched to a 1970s-based classic hits format, branded as "K-Big 98.1".
 Jay Peterson was music director during this time.
-The call letters were changed to KBGG-FM on January 2, 1995.
-Later that year, Shamrock Broadcasting of Burbank, California reached a deal to sell KBGG, as well as KNEW and KSAN, to Chancellor Media.
+The call letters were changed to KBGG on January 2, 1995.
+Later that year, Shamrock Broadcasting of Burbank, California, reached a deal to sell KBGG, as well as KNEW (910 AM), KABL, and KSAN-FM (94.9), to Chancellor Media.

 The format was a moderate success.
 The station later expanded its playlist to include songs from the late 1960s and early 1980s.